noi-techpark/opendatahub-website/src/content/services/data-visualization/_index.md

 position: "Services"
 aliases: /data-visualization
 title: "Data Visualization: understand the potential of data"
-subtitle: "We help companies to test, visualise and get inspired by data to make their ideas concrete and valuable."
+subtitle: "We help companies test, visualise and explore data to bring their ideas to life.
+Our Data Visualization service turns complex, real-time and historical datasets into meaningful insights and impactful visuals - supporting the creation of prototypes, dashboards and digital products."
 seo:
   title: "Data Visualization  | Open Data Hub for custom visualizations"
   description: "Visualize the potential of your data with Open Data Hub.
 We help organizations test, visualize and create custom visualizations using powerful data tools."